PaddlePaddle/book/serve/README.md

    |139 211| +---->[0.95, 0.95, 0.54, 0.82]
    +-------+
     ```

-* For text data, each word of that text is represented by a integer.
-The association map between word and integer is decided by the training process.
-A sentence is represented by a list of integer.
+* For text data, each word of that text is represented by an
+  integer.
+The association map between word and integer is decided by
+  the training process.
+A sentence is represented by a list of
+  integer.

    ```text
     I am good .